 Art Futures Fellowship 2024

-Art Futures annually selects an artist (Fellow), chosen from all arts disciplines, for a one-year fellowship, which includes a two-month residency in Athens, in a fully equipped studio-apartment at the host organisation [sic!] in the city centre.
-Fellows additionally receive a fee of 4000 euro to cover travel costs/expenses, a visa (where necessary) and subsistence.
+Artists from all arts disciplines are invited to apply for a fellowship, which includes a two-month residency in Athens and a two-month residency in Zutphen in 2024, both in a fully equipped studio-apartments.
+Successful applicants will additionally receive a total fee of 8000 euro which is intended to cover travel costs/expenses, a visa (where necessary) and subsistence over the residency period.

 Athens: [sic] Space for International Cooperation, is an independent, non-for profit, project-space in the heart of Athens.
 It is privately run by a group of international friends that each bring in their professional background and networks to host, support and facilitate co-operations among local and international partners.
 Artistic residencies, exhibitions, symposia, workshops or longer-term projects explore new ideas and new forms of knowledge and policies across the usual divide of cultures, disciplines and sectors.

 Zutphen: Dat Bolwerck is a multi-disciplinary art space, focussing on contemporary art, contemporary music and philosophy, offering a carefully curated programme of high-quality exhibitions by (inter)national contemporary artists, concerts, lectures and workshops.
 Dat Bolwerck is located in a sixteenth century monument in the historical centre of Zutphen, a city 115 km East of Amsterdam.